robocorp/robocorp/workitems/docs/guides/advanced-patterns.md

 output work item, e.g. for reporting purposes.
 The tricky part is that there needs to be a reserved input work item to create an output, and there is an unknown amount of input work items.
-This means that it's not possible to first loop all inputs and then make create the output.
+This means that it's not possible to first loop all inputs and then create the output.

 One way to solve this is to create an output from the first item, and then modify it later: